drronidz/spring-framework-5-guru-beginner-to-guru/spring-web-app/docs/Building a Spring Boot Web App.md

   * This will register the class as a Spring Bean and as a Controller in **Spring MVC**.
 * To map methods to http request paths use **@RequestedMapping**

+# Introducing Thymeleaf
+* Thymeleaf is a Java template engine.
+* First stable release in July 2011.
+* Rapidly gaining popularity in the **Spring Community**.
+* Thymeleaf is a natural template engine.
+   * Natural meaning you can view templates in your browser.